Pedro Lascuráin: Presidency

 On 9 February 1913, a coup d'état to overthrow Madero, known as the Ten Tragic Days (Decena Trágica), began.
 By the 18th, the pro-Madero general Victoriano Huerta switched sides and joined the coup, capturing Madero and part of his cabinet.
 The president and vice president signed their resignations the following day.
 Lascuráin was one of the people who convinced Madero to resign the presidency while he was being held prisoner in the National Palace and claimed that his life was in danger if he refused.

 Under the 1857 Constitution of Mexico, the vice president, the attorney general, the foreign secretary, and the interior secretary stood in line to the presidency.
 As well as Madero, Huerta had ousted vice president José María Pino Suárez and attorney general Adolfo Valles Baca.
 To give the coup d'état some appearance of legality, he had Lascuráin assume the presidency, who would then appoint him as his interior secretary, making Huerta next in line to the presidency, and then resign.

 The presidency thus passed to Huerta.
 As a consequence, Lascuráin was president for less than an hour; sources quote figures ranging from 15 to 56 minutes.
 (Note: The duration most often cited for Lascuráin's presidency is 45 minutes.
-Other timespans have been given, including 28 minutes.
+Other timespans have been given, including 25 minutes and 28 minutes.
 The time of day of his presidency is also somewhat disputed.
 Some sources say his presidency last from 5:15 p.m. to 6:00 p.m., while others state 10:30 p.m. to 11:00 p.m.)
 This makes his presidency the shortest in the history of Mexico and the world.

 Huerta called a late-night special session of Congress, and under the guns of his troops, the legislators endorsed his assumption of power.
 A few days later, Huerta had Madero and Pino Suárez killed.
-The coup and the events surrounding it became known as the Ten Tragic Days.

 Later life and legacy

 Huerta offered Lascuráin a post in his cabinet, but Lascuráin declined.
 He retired from politics and began practicing again as a lawyer.
 He was the director of the Escuela Libre de Derecho, a conservative law school, for 16 years and published extensively on commercial and civil law.
 Lascuráin died on 21 July 1952 at his home in Mexico City.
 His wife had died over a year earlier, on 20 June 1951.
 The couple are buried in the Panteón Francés in Mexico City.

 Lascuráin is today most known for the brevity of his term.
 Manuel Ajenjo, writing for El Economista, remarked that Lascuráin's name was longer than his presidency.
 He jokingly stated that this brevity made him go down in history as the "best president in Mexican history" because he did not have time to "dirty the bathroom".
+Playwright Flavio González Mello wrote a play in 2005 about Lascuráin, titled Lascuráin o la brevedad del poder.